 Total provisions for mortgage loan impairment equalled 0.35% of total mortgage lending, excluding credit institutions (end-2023: 0.38%).
 Total impairment provisions amounted to DKK 5,254 million (end-2023: DKK 5,492 million).
-Provisions related to macroeconomic uncertainty based on stress test calculations have been included in total impairment provisions.
+Provisions related to macroe-conomic uncertainty based on stress test calculations have been included in total impairment provisions.

-Stress test calculations are made as a supplement to ordinary impairment calculations to the extent that recent economic developments (such as unemployment etc) have not yet been captured by Nykredit's models.
+Impairment charges for loans and advances are mainly attributable to: Stress test calculations are made as a supplement to ordinary impairment calculations to the extent that recent economic developments (such as unemployment etc) have not yet been captured by Nykredit's models.